GN 4.3 Invoices and reimbursements

 Prompt payment of invoices and reimbursements for medical, hospital and rehabilitation services ensures workers can remain focused on their recovery.

-This guidance provides useful information for insurers regarding the payment of invoices and reimbursements as part of claims management.
+This guidance provides information for insurers regarding the payment of invoices and reimbursements as part of claims management.

 S10.
 Payment of invoices and reimbursements